Financial-Times/origami-website/_tutorials/build-service.md

 ---
 title: Include Components Using the Origami Build Service
 description: A step-by-step tutorial which teaches you how to use Origami components via the Origami Build Service.
-cta: Learn how to build web pages using the Build Service
+cta: Learn how to build web pages using the Origami Build Service

 # Redirect from legacy URLs
 redirect_from: